teaching-on-testbeds/cloud-chi/snippets/kubernetes.md

 Navigate to the line where the number of replicas is defined.
 Then, use `i` to switch from command mode to insert mode, and change it from 1 to 6.

-Use `Esc` to return to command mode, and `:wd` and then `Enter` to save the file and quit the editor.
+Use `Esc` to return to command mode, and `:wq` and then `Enter` to save the file and quit the editor.

 To apply this change, run